taijusanagi/CrossFuel/docs/metamask-snap.md

 ## Scalability & Improved User Experience with Metamask Snap

-n this application, the user creates two transactions - one for cross-chain gas payment and one for the actual transaction.
+In this application, the user creates two transactions - one for cross-chain gas payment and one for the actual transaction.
 Both transactions utilize Account Abstraction verifying paymaster function, which previously required the user to sign four times.

 ![verifying-paymaster-logic-flow](./verifying-paymaster-logic-flow.jpg)